 - nominate persons responsible to implement the emergency plan.

-Bridge Fire has FIA trained assessors who can provide you with a comprehensive Fire Risk Assessment based on all the above criteria together with a written report highlighting significant findings and recommendations.
+Bridge Fire is a fire risk assessment company with FIA trained assessors who can provide you with a comprehensive Fire Risk Assessment based on all the above criteria together with a written report highlighting significant findings and recommendations.
 Typically our assessors will do a return visit with you to talk through and findings and recommendations as required by the FRA.

 As part of our Gold service all your future assessments are covered and will we complete an initial full FRA to ensure compliance and safety.